pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     return func
 ```

-The `login_required` decorator is used to validate that users are actually logged in before accessing the method functionality.
+- The `login_required` decorator is used to validate that users are actually logged in before accessing the method's functionality.
 We use this decorator to protect certain enpoints.
 We do this by decoding the token to ensure it's validity.
 We get the `id` field stored in the token and try to retrieve the corresponding user object.
-We also store this object in `g.user` for access by in the method definition.
+We also store this object in `g.user` for access by within the method definition.

-Similarly, we create the `validate_user` decorator which ensures that no other logged in user can access files belonging to another user.
-This validation is based on the information in the URL.
+- Similarly, we create the `validate_user` decorator which ensures that no other logged in user can access URL patterns labelled with another user's ID.
+This validation is purely based on the information in the URL.

-Finally, we create the `belongs_to_user` decorator for files to also ensure that the only the user who created a file can view it.
+- Finally, the `belongs_to_user` decorator ensures that the only the user who created a file can access it.
+This decorator actually checks the `creator` field in the file document against the `user_id` supplied.

 Here are the views for creation of new files and listing of files.